Power System Dispatch with Marginal Degradation Cost of Battery Storage: Introduction

-1) Proposing a two-stage intertemporal model (short-term and long-term) for power system dispatch with battery storage.
+1) Proposing a multi-stage intertemporal model (short-term and long-term) for power system dispatch with battery storage.
 This model considers storage usage and state of health (SOH) as decision and state variable, respectively.
+The long-term multi-stage dispatch problem is decomposed into short-term dispatch problems with reduced computational complexity.

 2) Providing analytical justification for the marginal degradation costs of storage.
-Specifically, our justification proves that the there exists a specific time series of marginal degradation costs that can be implemented into the short-term power system dispatch problem to get the optimal system dispatch including the optimal EES usage.
+Specifically, our justification proves that the there exists a specific time series of marginal degradation costs that can be implemented into the short-term power system dispatch problem to get the optimal long-term system dispatch including the optimal battery usage.

-3) Proposing a backward algorithm to solve the intertemporal model based on the evolution of optimal degradation costs over time.
+3) Proposing a backward algorithm that simulates and optimizes the battery SOH evolution from the end to the beginning of battery life to solve the intertemporal model, based on the derived optimal evolution of degradation costs.

 Mathematically, the derived unit degradation costs consist of two terms: a) a constant value (namely the marginal cost of degradation, MCD) divided by a discount factor to reflect the time value of money; and b) a term that depends on the sensitivity of system objective with respect to storage SOH.
-The first term represents the opportunity cost of the current EES usage from the decrease of the EES lifetime, while the second term represents the opportunity cost from the functionality degradation of EES.
+The first term represents the opportunity cost of the current battery usage from the decrease of the battery lifetime, while the second term represents the opportunity cost from the functionality degradation of battery.
 Implementing the optimal degradation costs proposed in this paper could save significantly more system costs than using a degradation cost derived from the capital or replacement cost as previous studies do \cite{hu18,ju18,bordin17,shi18-2nQfj,tan19,zhang15-1Q4GT}.
 One key implication of this paper as well as \cite{he18} is that the degradation cost of storage is not a given function but an opportunity cost that depends on other agents and equipment in the power system.